adambard/learnxinyminutes-docs/javascript.html.markdown

 })();
 temporary; // raises ReferenceError permanent; // = 10

+// However, in ES6 environments you can use the `let` keyword which acts like
+// `var` but always has its own scope. if (true){
+    let j = 5;
+}
+j; // error as j is not defined in this scope

 // One of JavaScript's most powerful features is closures.
 If a function is
 // defined inside another function, the inner function has access to all the